Our most frequently asked questions:

 This includes ALL of your dog’s measurements and its records are kept by UK Agility

-If you wish to register by post please send a SAE to the UK Agility office to receive a registration form.
+If you wish to register by post please send an email to email@example.com to receive a registration form.

 All handlers and owners must be registered with UKA in order to compete in any UK Agility event.
 Your registration allocates you a number which allows both yourself and UKA to track your dogs results.

-All The UKA Agility rules can be viewed online for free but members may purchase the UK Agility Rules and Regulations book at any show, therefore, giving all members the opportunity to become knowledgeable of our rules and regulations.
+All The UKA Agility rules can be viewed online for free giving all members the opportunity to become knowledgeable of our rules and regulations.

 Record books will also be available to purchase at shows and are for your records only.
 These are not compulsory as your dog’s measurement will be recorded by UKA and all results will be available online.
 Measuring is part of your dogs registration fee so will cost you nothing.

-When you register or enter online you will have the option to pay by BACS or by posting a cheque.
+When you register or enter online you will have the option to pay by BACS or by card.

 UKA will allow dogs who are already competing under The Kennel Club system to transfer to an equivalent level in UKA as follows: